annavanharmelen/Microsaccade-bias-experiment/README.md

 ## Running
 The experiment runs in its entirety (including some explanation, practice trials and breaks) if you run `python main.py`.

+Note: currently the "test version" of this experiment doesn't run, as the experiment is dependent on a connection to a functioning eyetracker.